iriswang02/iriswang02.github.io/docs/streaming/ffmpeg/structure-analysis/README.md

    - The data described by an AVFrame is usually reference counted through the AVBuffer API.

-   - sizeof(AVFrame) is not a part of the public ABI, so new fields may be added to the end with a minor bump.
+   - `sizeof(AVFrame)` is not a part of the public ABI, so new fields may be added to the end with a minor bump.

-2. AVFrameContext
+2. AVFrameContext: This structure describes the format I/O context.
+- `sizeof(AVFrameContext)` must not be used outside `libav*`, use `avformat_alloc_context()` to create an AVFormatContext.
 3. AVCondecContext
 4. AVIOContext
 5. AVCodec
 6. AVStream
 7. AVPacket